matthewwachter/td-sourcerer/README.md

 ##How to Use

 Sources can be created, arranged, and triggered by using the buttons above the list of sources.
-New sources may also be created by dropping files or TOPs directly into the source list.
-The selected source's parameters are editable in the top right section of the interface (labeled **Selected**) and the **Live** (or currently playing) source is editable in the bottom right section.
-Once changes have been made to a "Live" source, the user can click the **Save To Selected Source** button to write the parameter values back to the selected source if desired.
+New sources may also be created by dropping files or TOPs directly into the source list or by using the import/export buttons found in Sourcerer's **Settings** parameter page.

+The selected source's parameters are editable in the _top right_ section of the interface (**Selected**) and the currently playing (**Live**) source is editable in the _bottom right_ section.
+Once changes have been made to a **Live** source, the user can click the **Save To Selected Source** button to write the parameter values back to the selected source if desired.

 ###Buttons